saliormoon/Cookbook/recipes/CompilingUnderWindows30.md

 Since choco currently fails to alter the environment for [Microsoft Visual Studio](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), we suggest to download and install Visual Studio by hand.
 Currently Visual Studio 2015 is the only supported option.
+You need to make sure that it installs the option "Programming Languages / C++", else cmake will fail to dectect it later on.

-Now you can invoke the choco package manager for an unattended install of the dependencies (needs to be run with Administrator privileges):
+Now you can invoke the choco package manager for an unattended install of the dependencies *(needs to be run with Administrator privileges; Right click start menu, **Command Prompt (Admin)**)*:

     choco install -y cmake nsis python2 procdump windbg wget nuget.commandline

-Then we fetch the [OpenSSL](https://openssl.org) library via the nuget commandline client:
+Then we fetch the [OpenSSL](https://openssl.org) library via the nuget commandline client *(doesn't need Administrator privileges)*:

     nuget install openssl

+#### Optional

-If you intend to run the unittests or compile from git, you also need (needs to be run with Administrator privileges again):
+If you intend to run the unittests or compile from git, you also need *(needs to be run with Administrator privileges again)*:

     choco install -y git winflexbison procdump ruby ruby2.devkit

-And manually install the requirements via the `Gemfile` fetched from the ArangoDB Git repository (needs to be run with Administrator privileges):
+And manually install the requirements via the `Gemfile` fetched from the ArangoDB Git repository *(needs to be run with Administrator privileges)*:

     wget https://raw.githubusercontent.com/arangodb/arangodb/devel/UnitTests/HttpInterface/Gemfile
     set PATH=%PATH%;C:\tools\DevKit2\bin;C:\tools\DevKit2\mingw\bin